vtex/shoreline/styleguides/admin/documentation/table/section.md

 ## Toolbar

-If you have buttons on your table that trigger actions related to the table you should display them inside the toolbar, the table has it's own Toolbar.
+If you have buttons on your table that trigger actions related to the table you should display them inside the toolbar, the table has its own Toolbar.

 ### Toolbar.Button